The 3 Words That Demystify Digital Transformation

 The term “Digital Transformation” is heard so often in the industrial space that it’s taken on buzzword status, but what does it actually mean?
-Read on for a definition that won’t leave you scratching your head, the three words that clarify the concept of Digital Transformation, and some real-life examples of how it all comes together.
+Read on for a definition that won’t leave you scratching your head, the three words that clarify the concept of Digital Transformation, and some real-life Digital Transformation examples that show how it all comes together.

 What is Digital Transformation and How Did We Get Here?

 To better understand Digital Transformation, let’s look back to see how we got to this point.
 Over the last several years we’ve seen a variety of buzzwords splashed across the headlines.
 There was The Cloud, which led to Big Data, followed by The Edge and IIoT to collect all this data and bring it into a centralized system.
 Big Data became Bigger Data, which had people turning to solutions like Machine Learning in the cloud.
 At this point, if you didn’t have a team of data scientists on retainer, you were told you could still fully realize the power of Industry 4.0 by using AI.

 Unfortunately, many companies spent years following these trends without seeing meaningful ROI.
 While these technologies certainly have value, they are only part of a bigger picture.
 Digital Transformation isn’t a one-and-done solution, it’s a project management methodology that will be a lens to view all improvements going forward, something to help you effectively apply new technologies in the future.

 Ultimately, Digital Transformation is a reality check for the buzzword era.
 It’s the idea of looking at processes to see room for improvement, then improving those areas by leveraging the technologies from all these other movements.
 Gone are the days of technology for the sake of technology.
 With Digital Transformation, it’s being replaced with intentional, methodical, and measurable improvement.
 To fully grasp what Digital Transformation is all about, think of it in terms of these three key words: processes, people, and programs.